Our clinicians are trained in one or more of the following treatment modalities:

 Mindfulness Based Stress Reduction, Buddhist Philosophy, Acceptance and Commitment Therapy is the integration of the ancient Eastern psychological tradition of mindfulness, meditation, compassion and forgiveness teachings with modern Western psychological tradition of analyzing and investigating one’s developmental conditioning.
 The work of practitioners such as Jon Kabat-Zinn and Steven C. Hayes are influential here.

 Transpersonal Psychotherapy or “spiritual psychology” promotes the idea or experience in which the sense of identity or self extends beyond (trans) the individual or personal to encompass wider aspects of humankind, life, or universe for an psychic shift or change.
-The 12-step programs of Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Al-Anon, and Overeaters Anonymous (OA) are examples of communities that embrace a combination of behavioral and cognitive interventions with a faith in a Higher Power that provides help and healing from various addictions, unhelpful relationship dynamics, and unhealthy behavior patterns.
+The 12-step programs of Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Al-Anon, and Overeaters Anonymous (OA) are examples of communities that embrace a combination of behavioral and cognitive interventions, engaging in abstinence from certain substances or addictive patterns/behaviors combined with a faith in a Higher Power that provides help and healing from various addictions, unhelpful relationship dynamics, and unhealthy behavior patterns.

 Energy Psychology is a collection of mind-body approaches for understanding and improving human functioning.
 EP focuses on the relationship between thoughts, emotions, sensations, and behaviors, and known bioenergy systems (such as meridians and the biofield).
 Thought field therapy, the Emotional Freedom Technique, created by Gary Craig, and Matrix Reimprinting, created by Karl Dawson, are types of energy work utilized by some of our practitioners.
 We are also versed in Reiki, or energy healing, where the practitioner, having received extensive training as well as a several spiritual opening ceremonies called “attunements” manipulate, release, or channel energy (chi) for the benefit of the client.